x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/message-properties-and-search-operators.md

 Here's a list of the unsupported characters for an In-Place eDiscovery search query.

-- **Smart quotation marks** Smart single and double quotation marks (also called curly quotes) aren't supported.
+- **Smart quotation marks**: Smart single and double quotation marks (also called curly quotes) aren't supported.
 Only straight quotation marks can be used in a search query.

-- **Non-printable and control characters** Non-printable and control characters don't represent a written symbol, such as a alpha-numeric character.
+- **Non-printable and control characters**: Non-printable and control characters don't represent a written symbol, such as a alpha-numeric character.
 Examples of non-printable and control characters include characters that format text or separate lines of text.

-- **Left-to-right and right-to-left marks** These are control characters used to indicate text direction for left-to-right languages (such as English and Spanish) and right-to-left languages (such as Arabic and Hebrew).
+- **Left-to-right and right-to-left marks**: These are control characters used to indicate text direction for left-to-right languages (such as English and Spanish) and right-to-left languages (such as Arabic and Hebrew).

-- **Lowercase Boolean operators** As previous explained, you have to use uppercase Boolean operators, such as **AND** and **OR**, in a search query.
+- **Lowercase Boolean operators**: As previous explained, you have to use uppercase Boolean operators, such as **AND** and **OR**, in a search query.
 Note that the query syntax will often indicate that a Boolean operator is being used even though lowercase operators might be used; for example, `(WordA or WordB) and (WordC or WordD)`.

  **How to prevent unsupported characters in your search queries?**The best way to prevent unsupported characters is to just type the query in the keyword box.
 Alternatively, you can copy a query from Word or Excel and then paste it to file in a plain text editor, such as Microsoft Notepad.
 Then save the text file and select **ANSI** in the **Encoding** drop-down list.
 This will remove any formatting and unsupported characters.
 Then you can copy and paste the query from the text file to the keyword query box.